luca-aurelia/sapper-amplify-auth/README.md

 The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.

-_Logging In_
+_Signing In_

-1. The user visits the login page.
+1. The user visits the sign in page.
 2. The user enters their credentials.
 3. The Amplify library makes a request to Cognito, which returns an access token, ID token, and refresh token.
 4. The client sets the access token as a cookie.
+5. The client sets `authorized: true` in the Sapper session.

 _Rendering a view_

-5. The user visits the /protected route.
+6. The user visits the /protected route.
-6. The access token is a cookie, so it's automatically included with the request.
+7. The access token is a cookie, so it's automatically included with the request.
-7. The server renders the /protected.svelte route and calls its preload function.
+8. The server renders the /protected.svelte route and calls its preload function.
-8. The preload function makes a fetch request to /protected.json to retrieve the sensitive data.
+9. The preload function makes a fetch request to /protected.json to retrieve the sensitive data.
 When fetching, it uses the `credentials: include` option so cookies are passed along with the fetch request.

 _Retrieving sensitive data_

-9. The server checks whether the auth cookie is valid.
+10. The server checks whether the auth cookie is valid.
-10. If it's invalid, the server responds with a 401 status code and doesn't send the requested data.
+11. If it's invalid, the server responds with a 401 status code and doesn't send the requested data.
-11. If it's valid, the server lets the request continue through the rest of the app for processing.
+12. If it's valid, the server lets the request continue through the rest of the app for processing.

-_Questions_

-What happens when Amplify uses a refresh token?

-- Maybe we use Amplify and server-side sessions

 ## Getting started